dscc-admin-ch/lomas/docs/server/administration/users.md

 ## Adding datasets to users and setting DP budget

 Once a user has been added, it is listed on top of the "Users" section.
 Select the tickbox on the leftmost column of the table to edit a user.
-The \epsilon and \delta fields in the dataset list are editable.
+The ε and δ fields in the dataset list are editable.
 You can also add a new dataset to the user from the available dataset list in the box below.
 For how to add new datasets to Lomas, checkout the [datasets page](datasets.md).
 Finally, the previous queries button let's you display all previous queries run by that user.

 ## Deletion